HS-integral and Eisenstein integral normal mixed Cayley graphs: Introduction

-Let $G$ be a mixed graph.
-By an \emph{HS-eigenvalue} of $G$, we mean an eigenvalue of $\mathcal{H}(G)$.
-By an \emph{eigenvalue} of $G$, we mean an eigenvalue of $\mathcal{A}(G)$.
-Similarly, the \emph{HS-spectrum} of $G$, denoted $Sp_H(G)$, is the multi-set of the HS-eigenvalues of $G$, and the \emph{spectrum} of $G$, denoted $Sp_A(G)$, is the multi-set of the eigenvalues of $G$.
-Note that the Hermitian-adjacency matrix of the second kind of a mixed graph is a Hermitian matrix, and so its HS-eigenvalues are real numbers.
-However, if a mixed graph $G$ contains at least one directed edge, then $\mathcal{A}(G)$ is non-symmetric.
-Accordingly, the eigenvalues of $G$ need not be real numbers.
-The matrix obtained by replacing $\frac{1+i\sqrt{3}}{2}$ and $\frac{1-i\sqrt{3}}{2}$ by $i$ and $-i$, respectively, in $\mathcal{H}(G)$, is called the \emph{Hermitian adjacency} matrix of $G$.
-Hermitian adjacency matrix of mixed graphs was introduced in~\cite{2017mixed, 2015mixed}.
+The Hermitian-adjacency matrix of the second kind was presented by Bojan Mohar \cite{mohar2020new}.
+An eigenvalue of $\mathcal{H}(G)$ is referred to an \emph{HS-eigenvalue} of $G$.
+An eigenvalue of $\mathcal{A}(G)$ is known as an \emph{eigenvalue} of $G$.
+Similarly, the \emph{HS-spectrum} of $G$ is the multi-set of the HS-eigenvalues of $G$, and the \emph{spectrum} of $G$ is the multi-set of the eigenvalues of $G$.
+The Hermitian-adjacency matrix of the second kind of a mixed graph is a Hermitian matrix, so its HS-eigenvalues are real numbers.
+However, if a mixed graph $G$ has at least one directed edge, then $\mathcal{A}(G)$ is not a Hermitian matrix (or symmetric).
+As a result, the eigenvalues of $G$ need not be real numbers.

-A mixed graph is called \textit{H-integral} if the eigenvalues of its Hermitian adjacency matrix are integers.
-A mixed graph $G$ is said to be \textit{HS-integral} if all the HS-eigenvalues of $G$ are integers.
-A mixed graph $G$ is said to be \textit{Eisenstein integral} if all the eigenvalues of $G$ are Eisenstein integers.
-Note that complex numbers of the form $a+b\omega_3$, where $a,b\in \mathbb{Z}, \omega_3=\frac{-1+i\sqrt{3}}{2}$, are called \emph{Eisenstein} integers.
-An HS-integral simple graph is called an \emph{integral} graph.
+A mixed graph $G$ is said to be \textit{HS-integral} if all of its HS-eigenvalues are integers.
+A mixed graph $G$ is said to be \textit{Eisenstein integral} if all of its eigenvalues are Eisenstein integers.
+Note that complex numbers of the form $a+b\omega_3$, where $a,b\in \mathbb{Z}$, are known as \emph{Eisenstein integers}.
 Note that $\mathcal{A}(G)=\mathcal{H}(G)$ for a simple graph $G$.
-Therefore in case of a simple graph $G$, the terms HS-eigenvalue, HS-spectrum and HS-integrality of $G$ are the same with that of eigenvalue, spectrum and integrality of $G$, respectively.
+Therefore, the term \emph{integral graph} refers to an HS-integral simple graph.
+As a result, the words HS-eigenvalue, HS-spectrum and HS-integrality of a simple graph $G$ have the same meaning with that of eigenvalue, spectrum and integrality of $G$, respectively.

-Integrality of simple graphs have been extensively studied in the past.
-Integral graphs were first defined by Harary and Schwenk~\cite{harary1974graphs} in 1974 and proposed a classification of integral graphs.
-See \cite{balinska2002survey} for a survey on integral graphs.
-Watanabe and Schwenk \cite{watanabe1979note,watanabe1979integral} proved several interesting results on integral trees in 1979.
-Csikvari \cite{csikvari2010integral} constructed integral trees with arbitrary large diameters in 2010.
-Further research on integral trees can be found in \cite{brouwer2008integral,brouwer2008small,wang2000some, wang2002integral}.
-In $2009$, Ahmadi et al. \cite{ahmadi2009graphs} proved that only a fraction of $2^{-\Omega (n)}$ of the graphs on $n$ vertices have an integral spectrum.
-Bussemaker et al. \cite{bussemaker1976there} proved that there are exactly $13$ connected cubic integral graphs.
-Stevanovi{\'c} \cite{stevanovic20034} studied the $4$-regular integral graphs avoiding $\pm3$ in the spectrum, and Lepovi{\'c} et al. \cite{lepovic2005there} proved that there are $93$ non-regular, bipartite integral graphs with maximum degree four.
-In 2017, Guo et. al. \cite{2017mixed} found all possible mixed graphs on $n$ vertices with spectrum $\{-n+1,-1,-1,...,-1\}$.